 DEVELOP CONSULTING SKILLS: Teams are responsible for building an effective team, developing products, and presenting results.

 BUILD COMMUNICATION SKILLS: Each team presents to an independent panel of expert I-O judges and receive invaluable feedback.

-WIN PRIZES: The winning team will win $1,250, and the runner‐up team will win $750.
-In addition, every participating team will receive free 2018 PTCMW student membership, and the top three teams will also win free admission to PTCMW’s 2018 Fall Event, where they will be recognized in front of over 200 local I‐O academics and practitioners.
+WIN PRIZES: The winning team will win $1,350, and the runner‐up team will win $750.
+In addition, every participating team will receive a free year of PTCMW student membership.
+The top three teams will be recognized to the PTCMW community.

 How To Register

 ELIGIBILITY: Students must be in a Master’s or Doctoral program in Industrial-Organizational Psychology, Organizational Behavior, Management or related program.
-Students must commit to being in person for the event and to contribute equally and fairly to their team.
+Students must commit to contribute equally and fairly to their team for the entire duration of the challenge..
 We encourage students from outside of the greater Washington, DC Metro to participate also.
-PTCMW membership is not required to participate!
+PTCMW membership is not required to participate.

 2014-2017: PDRI, an SHL Company